chipmuenk/pyfda/README.md

 The following features are still missing for the first release.
 * Fixpoint representations with radix point are not always scaled correctly
-* Interaction with disabled plot widgets is still possible
 * log and configuration files are installed in read-only directories on non-Windows systems

 ### Release 0.2